Representative endowments and uniform Gini orderings of multi-attribute welfare: Introduction

+The definitions, so far, assume a fixed underlying distortion function.
+Next, as in the univariate case, classes of distortion functions are discussed which are ordered by their inequality aversion.
+A less convex, that is more inequality averse distortion function enlarges the CRE.

-Uniform Gini dominance will be shown to be an increasing order as well as an ordering of variability.
-For any distortion function, it is implied by usual multivariate stochastic order as well as (inverse) convex stochastic order.
-Moreover, weak price majorization proves to be stronger than any uniform Gini dominance.
+$P$-uniform Gini dominance relations will be shown to be increasing orders as well as orderings of variability.
+For any concave ( = inequality averse) distortion function and any information $P$ on prices, they are implied by usual multivariate stochastic order as well as reverse convex stochastic order.
+Moreover, weak price majorization proves to be stronger than $P$-uniform Gini dominance.
+Further, $P$-uniform Gini dominance is shown to be related to increasing correlation; it is implied by the submodular order.
+Finally, $P$-uniform Gini dominance relations are introduced which are uniform in a given set of distortion functions.

-When it comes to data, the MRE can be numerically calculated by existing software.
-In the same way, two empirical distributions can be numerically checked for uniform Gini dominance.
-If the data is sampled from an underlying distribution, it can be shown that the empirical MRE is a consistent estimator of its underlying population version.
+When it comes to data, the PRE can be numerically calculated by existing software.
+By this, two empirical distributions are numerically checked for $P$-uniform Gini dominance.
+If the data is sampled from an underlying distribution, the empirical PRE is a consistent estimator of its underlying population version.

 Overview: Section 2 treats generalized Gini orderings and representative endowments in the univariate case.
-Uniform Gini dominance with multiple attributes is introduced in Section 3.
-Next, Section 4 presents the multivariate representative endowment, while Section 5 is about parameterizing inequality aversion and a real data example.
-Section 6 exhibits properties of uniform Gini dominance and its relations to known multivariate stochastic orders, and Section 7 concludes with remarks on statistical and computational issues.
-Proofs are collected in an Appendix.
+Uniform Gini dominance with multiple attributes is introduced in Section 3 and the comonotonic case is treated.
+Section 4 presents the convex representative endowment and its Pareto set, while Section 5 is about increasing inequality aversion and an application to well-being data of 28 European countries.
+Section 6 shortly discusses a similar scale invariant measurement of multi-attribute inequality.
+In Section 7 uniform Gini dominance is related to known multivariate orderings of variability and dependence.
+Section 8 concludes with remarks on statistical and computational issues.
+Most proofs are collected in an Appendix.